 - Index.
 We utilize all court help and past claims to find debtor's assets.

 For over 70 years this formula has proven to be a successful formula in representing our collection client's interests and legal rights.
 We also believe it is a comfort to many of our clients knowing their collection case can be professionally handled from start to finish by calling one company, having their collections case or legal claim remain in one office, avoiding the typical miscommunication on collection actions by dealing with multiple agencies and/or law firms.

 We are committed to responding to all phone calls, letters, and other forms of communication on the same day in which they are received by our office.

 Collection services requires a balancing between appropriate and focused actions.
 At the same time, Scheer, Green, and Burke, L.P.A., makes sure to protect each of our client's reputation and rights regarding any collection action.

 Contact Scheer, Green, and Burke, L.P.A., at 419.243.2283 to schedule a confidential consultation regarding your Collections issues.

-Nebraska Collection Services for Businesses, Corporations, Organizations, Government Agencies, and other entities in Nebraska and throughout the United States
+Washington Collection Services for Businesses, Corporations, Organizations, Government Agencies, and other entities in Washington and throughout the United States

 Contact Scheer, Green, & Burke, L.P.A., today at